SarahSky/Arabic_Sentiment_Analysis/README.md

 #### Features:
-1. Length of tweets
+1. Length of tweets.
-2. Number of words count
+2. Number of words count.
-3. Number of characters
+3. Number of characters.
-4. Number of sentences
+4. Number of sentences.
-5. Average words length
+5. Average words length.
 6. Average sentence length.
-7. Word embedding
+7. Word embedding.

 ## Tools:
 * Pandas: to Explore and download the Text data files.